 Section 4.7 VACANCIES; CENSURE/FORFEITURE OF OFFICE; FILLING OF VACANCIES.

-VACANCY - The office of Mayor shall become vacant upon the Mayor's death, resignation, removal from office in any manner authorized by law, or forfeiture.
+VACANCY/TEMPORARY ABSENCE - The office of Mayor shall become vacant upon the Mayor's death, resignation, removal from office in any manner authorized by law, or forfeiture.
+In the event that the Mayor is temporarily unable to perform the duties of the office - where the office is not vacant, but a temporary absence will result.
+Any vacancy or temporary absence shall be governed by Section 3.9.
+A temporary absence occurs when the Mayor is unable to perform the duties of the office, for a limited time, but the office is not vacant.
+Any vacancy or temporary absence shall be governed by Section 3.9.

 CENSURE/FORFEITURE OF OFFICE - The Mayor shall forfeit such office if at any time during the term of office the Mayor lacks any qualifications prescribed by this Charter or by law.
 The Mayor shall be subject to censure or forfeiture of office for violating any prohibition of this Charter.

-(c) FILLING OF VACANCY - If a vacancy occurs in the office of Mayor, the President of the Board of Aldermen shall have all the powers and perform all the duties of the office until a special municipal election is held for the purpose of electing a Mayor for the remainder of the unexpired term.
-Said election shall be called for the next legally available election day, except that when the vacancy occurs within twelve (12) months immediately preceding the expiration of the Mayor's term, the President of the Board of Aldermen shall continue to act as Mayor until a Mayor is elected at the general municipal election.
-As Acting Mayor, the President of the Board of Aldermen shall continue to have a vote in the Board, but shall not have the veto power.
+(c) FILLING OF VACANCY - If a vacancy occurs in the office of Mayor, the President of the Board of Aldermen shall become Acting Mayor and have all the powers and perform all the duties of the office as provided herein until a Mayor is seated after the next general municipal election. ..
+If serving as Acting Mayor, the President of the Board of Aldermen shall continue to have a vote in the Board, but shall not have the veto power of the Mayor or the Mayor’s ability to cast a tie-breaking vote.